typedrat/karaa/README.md

 ## Status

-Currently, we do not have any working emulation, and therefore cannot pass any tests.
+Currently, we pass all of Blargg's `cpu_instrs` test ROM, except for interrupts because those are not yet implemented.

+Further testing is awaiting implementation of the PPU and timer functionality.